What type of coin collector are you? Find your numismatic identity.

 • Theme: They collect based on motifs such as wild animals, mythology, or architectural masterpieces.

-2. The investor: Gold and silver as safe havens
+2. The Investor: Gold and silver as tangible assets

 They view coins as “hard money.”
 Their goal is long-term wealth accumulation and protection against inflation.
 Their criteria are: